A Comparison of Aluminum Core PCBs and Copper Core PCBs

 Thermal Conductivity Properties

 Aluminum core PCBs have excellent thermal conductivity due to the high thermal conductivity of aluminum, which is approximately three times higher than copper.
-The thermal conductivity of aluminum ranges from 160 to 220 W/mK, while that of copper ranges from 385 to 401 W/mK.
+The thermal conductivity of aluminum ranges from 160 to 220 W/mK, while copper ranges from 385 to 401 W/mK.
 This means that aluminum core PCBs can quickly dissipate heat generated by electronic components, making them ideal for applications that require efficient heat management.
-Additionally, aluminum core PCBs have a lower thermal expansion coefficient compared to copper, which means they are less prone to warping or cracking due to temperature changes.
+Additionally, aluminum core PCBs have a lower thermal expansion coefficient than copper, which means they are less prone to warping or cracking due to temperature changes.

 Overall, the choice between aluminum core PCBs and copper core PCBs depends on the specific thermal management requirements of the application.
 Aluminum core PCBs are ideal for applications that require efficient heat dissipation, while copper core PCBs are more suitable for high-power applications that require high current-carrying capacity and resistance to physical stress.